Stirling: Sports and recreation

-Cricket

 Next to this pitch there is also the ground of Stirling County Cricket Club, whose pavilion captured an architectural award in June 2009, three years after its opening.

-Scotland international footballers Billy Bremner, John Colquhoun, Duncan Ferguson, female footballer Frankie Brown and brothers Gary and Steven Caldwell were born in Stirling.
-So were rugby internationals Kenny Logan, Allister Hogg and Alison McGrandles, jockey Willie Carson, and cricketer Dougie Brown.

 The University of Stirling is a major centre of sports training and education in Scotland.
 It was designated as Scotland's University for Sporting Excellence by the Scottish Government in 2008.
 The headquarters of the Scottish Institute of Sport is a purpose-built facility on the campus which opened in 2002.
 Also at the university is the Scottish National Swimming Academy, where Rio 2016, Olympic silver medalists and students at the university, Duncan Scott and Robbie Renwick trained.
-Commonwealth gold medalist Ross Murdoch, who also competed at Rio 2106, is a student at the university.
+Commonwealth gold medalist Ross Murdoch, who also competed at Rio 2016, is a student at the university.
 The Gannochy National Tennis centre, which is seen as a tennis centre of excellence, was where Andy Murray and his brother Jamie Murray honed their skills as juniors.
 Gordon Reid, wheel chair Olympic gold medalist in 2016, was a tennis scholar at the university.
 The university men's and women's golf teams are consistently ranked among the best in Europe.

 The university has a dedicated sports studies department, which is within the Faculty of Health Science and Sport, and is ranked amongst the best in the United Kingdom for its provision of sports facilities, with the maximum 5-star award, shared by 16 other universities in the UK.
 The University of Stirling also currently hosts the Scottish men's lacrosse champions.
 Stirling and its surrounding area has a number of 9- and 18-hole golf courses, the largest of which is the Stirling Golf Course, located in the Kings Park area of the city.
 The Peak, a new Sports Village, was opened in April 2009 to cater for a range of sporting activities.

-In June 2014, Stirling will become the home of Scottish cricket after an agreement between Stirling County Cricket Club, Cricket Scotland and Stirling Council.
+In June 2014, Stirling became the home of Scottish cricket after an agreement between Stirling County Cricket Club, Cricket Scotland and Stirling Council.
 It is hoped that the redevelopment of the ground will start at end 2014 with the intention being to upgrade it to international match standards.
 Scotland will play the majority of their home international games at the ground, starting with the World T20 qualifiers in the summer of 2015.
 The development will see a new pavilion and indoor training facility built at New Williamfield, the home of Stirling County Cricket Club, with Cricket Scotland relocating its headquarters from the National Cricket Academy at Ravelston, Edinburgh.